Going Places (Yellow Swans album)

-Going Places is an album by experimental music band Yellow Swans, released on March 2, 2010, by Type Records.
-It is the final album by the band, recorded and released after the band's 2008 breakup.
+Going Places is an album by the American experimental music band Yellow Swans, released on March 2, 2010, by Type Records.
+It is the final album by the band, released after the band's 2008 breakup.
+Following the decision to disband in late 2007, the duo decided that making the final album was a priority.
+Yellow Swans spent a total of 18 months working on the album, first recording 80–100 hours of material during the rehearsals for their final shows, and then progressively editing the recordings down to the album's final runtime.